 Dr Parsonson will provide an overview of the use of Aversion Therapy (including chemical and electrical aversive stimuli), Operant Punishment and Electroconvulsive Therapy in standard clinical practice.
 He will also present an analysis that he has undertaken on the treatment of 11 child and adolescent patients at Lake Alice and his opinion on the inconsistencies between the procedures that these patients were subjected to and the treatment standards at the time for the use of Aversion Therapy, Operant Punishment and ECT.

 Mike Ferriss, Victor Boyd, and Bruce Gibson will be giving evidence on behalf of the Citizens Commission on Human Rights (CCHR).
 CCHR is a private organisation and was co-founded in 1969 by the Church of Scientology and Dr Thomas Szasz (a professor of psychiatry).
 It describes itself as “a non-political, non-religious, non-profit organisation dedicated solely to eradicating mental health abuse and enacting patient and consumer protections.”
 In the 1970s, CCHR was involved with complaints about the treatment of children at the Lake Alice Child and Adolescent Unit.
-Mr Ferriss, Mr Boyd, and Mr Gibson will be giving evidence about their experiences of the complaints process regarding the Child and Adolescent Unit in the 1970s and their involvement with investigations of the unit in the decades since including supporting a complaint to the United Nations Convention Against Torture.
+Mr Ferriss, Mr Boyd, and Mr Gibson will be giving evidence about their experiences of the complaints process regarding the child and adolescent unit in the 1970s and their involvement with investigations of the unit in the decades since including supporting a complaint to the United Nations Convention Against Torture.

-This person is the partner of a Lake Alice Child and Adolescent Unit survivor who is now deceased.
+Ms CC is the partner of a Lake Alice Child and Adolescent Unit survivor who is now deceased.
 Prior to admission to Lake Alice, Ms CC’s partner experienced physical abuse by his carer, before being sent to Owairaka Boys Home, Hokio Beach School and Kohitere Boys’ Training Centre.
 Once at Lake Alice, he experienced sexual and physical abuse, electroconvulsive therapy and seclusion.
 On departure from Lake Alice, he was sent to Waikeria Borstal and spent time in and out of prison.
 He also applied for redress through Grant Cameron and Sonja Cooper.
 Ms CC gives evidence on what she knows of her partner’s early life and the impact this had on their relationship and family.

-This survivor witness is a 62-year-old woman of European descent.
+Sharyn Collis is a 62-year-old woman of European descent.
 She attended Lake Alice Child and Adolescent Unit between 1973 and 1974 where she experienced sexual and psychological abuse as well as seclusion and electroconvulsive therapy.
 She will give evidence about the circumstances which led to her admission to Lake Alice, impacts on her children and relationships and her experience of the redress process with Grant Cameron.

-Mr FF is a 61-year-old male who was admitted to the Lake Alice Child and Adolescent Unit at age 15.
+Malcolm Richards is a 61-year-old male who was admitted to the Lake Alice Child and Adolescent Unit at age 15.
 Prior to his admission to Lake Alice, Mr FF suffered violence at home and had been sexually abused by a teacher at his primary school.
 Once at Lake Alice, Mr FF received electroconvulsive therapy on his head, body and genitals.
-He was a part of the Grant Cameron redress process in 2001, and has requested the Government hold an inquiry into Lake Alice.
+He was a part of the Grant Cameron redress process in 2001 and has requested the Government hold an inquiry into Lake Alice.
 Mr FF gives evidence about the events leading up to his admission and the impacts on his later life such as being unable to work, and having memory and health difficulties.

 Mr JJ is a 62-year-old male of Irish and Māori descent.
 He is a survivor of the Lake Alice Child and Adolescent Unit and Cherry Farm Hospital.
 Around 12 years of age, Mr JJ was admitted to Cherry Farm Hospital where he suffered physical, sexual and psychological abuse as well as electroconvulsive therapy.
 Mr JJ was then sent to Lake Alice Child and Adolescent Unit where he was first put in a ward with adult psychiatric patients.
 He was then later kept in seclusion, sexually assaulted and given electroconvulsive therapy.
 Mr JJ will give evidence about how his experience at Lake Alice affected his relationships, employment prospects and educational opportunities.

-This witness is a 51-year-old survivor of Lake Alice Child and Adolescent Unit.
+Deborah Dickson is a 51-year-old survivor of Lake Alice Child and Adolescent Unit.
 She gives evidence about how a childhood illness led to her admission at Lake Alice at nine years of age.
 She describes the conditions in the unit, where she would be made to mix with adult psychiatric patients and was sexually abused.
 She explains the impact Lake Alice has had on her life including the relationships she has with her children and grandchildren, the stigma she has felt, and how it has impacted her relationships and trust in others.